Redundancy – reduced rate of tax on genuine loss-of-job payments

 $8,806 + [8 x $4,404] = $44,038.

-The tax free component should be separately identified in the employee’s payment summary, and does not need to be shown in their income tax return.
+The employer should separately identify the tax-free components in the employee’s payment summary, which do not need to be shown in the employee’s income tax return.

 The tax free base and additional amounts are as follows: